Tricky Corners: Tension Breaks

 Ex.
 1

 In the beginning, during slow practice and preparation, we employed a very deep touch on each note (in the right hand) for an extended period, playing extremely slowly, using wrist rotations on or after every note, in order to produce a heavy, full sound and to assimilate the note patterns precisely.
-Accents on the fourth and fifth fingers were also beneficial, as they encouraged finger tips to solidly plant themselves in the centre of every note, so when finally played up to speed, fingers do not skim over keys, which can cause both rhythmic and evenness issues.
-We also employed several other finger touches for practice purposes, and, after a while, we also gave the third finger special attention, too.
+Accents on the fourth and fifth fingers were beneficial.
+They encouraged finger tips to solidly plant themselves in the centre of every note.
+When finally played up to speed, fingers are encouraged to lighten their touch as opposed to skimming over notes.
+Skimming can cause both rhythmic and evenness issues.
+We also employed several other finger touches for practice purposes, and, after a while, gave the third finger special attention, too.

 When secure, we then started to increase the speed, still using a deep touch.
 However, this type of exaggerated, detailed work, if practised too much, will cause discomfort in the arm, wrist and hand, and, therefore, needs to be managed carefully and only practised for short periods of time.
 During such work, tension breaks become very helpful.
 Here’s a practice plan for the first six bars (RH):